zio/zio-dynamodb/docs/reference/limitations.md

 val back                          = codec.fromItem(item)
 ```

-At the moment, due to a limitation with the `CompanionOptics` macro, abstract fields can't be
+Due to a limitation with the `CompanionOptics` macro, abstract fields can't be used with
-used with optics — so `.partitionKey`/`===`/`.set`/... aren't available for a field declared on
+optics — so `.partitionKey`/`===`/`.set`/... aren't available for a field declared on the
-the abstract/intermediate trait rather than the concrete case.
+abstract/intermediate trait rather than the concrete case.

 Three workarounds solve the same underlying problem — a model with a field `CompanionOptics`
 can't reach — ordered by how much work each takes: